-Interim evaluations of the investments in the universe of both the ASN funds and ASN Bank may reveal that a certain investment has a lower score than the rest of the sector in terms of biodiversity performance.
+Interim evaluations of the investments in the universe may reveal that a certain investment has a lower score than the rest of the sector in terms of biodiversity performance.
 This may ultimately lead us to withdraw the investment.
 Before we do so, we actively approach the relevant company or institution and ask that the biodiversity performance be improved.
 Our objective in doing so is to use this dialogue to encourage companies and institutions in the universe whose biodiversity performance is lagging behind to improve that performance.
-See also the ASN Bank Engagement Policy [10].
+See also the Engagement Policy [10].